-Depending upon the complexity and source of financing, a project finance transaction may generate quite a number of transactional documents.
+Depending upon the complexity and source of financing, a project finance transaction may generate a large number of transactional documents.
 The precise requirements will depend upon the type of project, the ownership structure, the regulatory environment and the level and nature of public sector involvement.

 - a presidential decree outlining the project details and providing for the legal regime required for implementation of the project, the tax and customs benefits, and any other exemptions necessary for the project's bankability;

-- tender documents consisting of general, technical and commercial parts;
+- tender documents consisting of general, technical and commercial parts.

 iii Delivery methods and standard forms